phaag/nfdump/README.md

 - `nfmeta` — Create or update flow-file metadata, including address Bloom filters for block-level query skipping.
-- `nfreplay` — Send stored flows to another collector using NetFlow v5, NetFlow v9, or IPFIX.
+- `nfreplay` — Send stored flows to another collector using NetFlow v5, NetFlow v9, IPFIX, or native nfdump protocol (including encrypted v251 forwarding when built with libsodium).
-- `nfanon` — Anonymize flow records using Crypto-PAn.
+- `nfanon` — Anonymize flow records using CryptoPAn (`-A`); can also read and write backend-encrypted files (`-K`, when built with libsodium).
 - `geolookup` — Look up IP geolocation, AS, and timezone information in an nfdump MaxMind database.
 - `torlookup` — Look up Tor exit-node information in an nfdump Tor database.